gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ## Overview

-Rust is a fairly new programming language (born in 2010), but is showing great potential for developing embedded firmware.
+Rust is a fairly new programming language (born in 2010[^wikipedia-rust]), **but is showing great potential for developing embedded firmware**.
 It is first and foremost designed to be a systems programming language, which makes it particularly suitable for microcontrollers.
-And it's aim to improve on some of C/C++'s biggest shortcomings by implementing a robust ownership model (which removes entire classes of errors from occurring) is also very much applicable to firmware.
+It's aim to improve on some of C/C++'s biggest shortcomings by implementing a **robust ownership model** (which removes entire classes of errors from occurring) is also very much applicable to firmware.

 As of 2022, the C and C++ programming languages still remain the de-facto standard for embedded firmware.
 However, Rust's role in firmware is looking bright.
 Rather than firmware being an afterthought, it feels as if Rust has first-tier embedded support.
 There is an official [Rust Embedded Devices Working Group](https://github.com/rust-embedded/wg) and [The Embedded Rust Book](https://docs.rust-embedded.org/book/).